alejandrods/Cover-Letter-Generator-gpt2/README.md

 # Cover Letter Generator using GPT2 - Service Deployed on Google Cloud

-Using [GPT2 model](https://huggingface.co/jonasmue/cover-letter-gpt2) trained we can generate some realistic and awesome text.
+Everyone knows that writing letters of recommendation is hard work and not everyone's cup of tea, but on the other hand it is essential to be able to apply for some jobs.
+Why not use artificial intelligence to do so?
-The main objective of this project is to create a service for generating text using GPT2 model.
-We've built the application using flask and docker, the service is deployed on Cloud Run (GCP).
+I have created an application using the [GPT2 model](https://huggingface.co/jonasmue/cover-letter-gpt2) model trained to generate letters of recommendation.
+The application is built using flask and docker, the service is deployed on Cloud Run (GCP).

-Try it [HERE](https://text-generator-gpt2-app-6q7gvhilqq-lz.a.run.app/) :computer::bowtie:
+Try it [HERE](https://cover-letter-generator-gpt2-app-6q7gvhilqq-lz.a.run.app) :computer::bowtie:

 ## Table of Contents